 Attracting, engaging and retaining great people in today’s tough talent market takes a compelling culture and an exceptional employee experience.

-At Salesforce, we recognize culture as business imperative with real ROI and a key driver of our success, so we put it firmly at the center of everything we do.
+At Salesforce, we recognise culture as business imperative with real ROI and a key driver of our success, so we put it firmly at the centre of everything we do.
 And because we have been intentional about our Ohana culture from the start and have invested in employee success beyond standard HR, we’ve been able to rapidly scale our company while maintaining our values.
-See “How Salesforce Became a World Leader in Innovation.”
+Watch “How Salesforce Became a World Leader in Innovation.”

 According to Deloitte’s “2017 Global Human Capital Trends” report, nearly 80% of executives rated employee experience very important or important, but only 22% reported that their companies were excellent at building a differentiated employee experience, leaving plenty of room for improvement in this area.